sushilsridhar/cs-fundamentals/ds/TREE.md

 </pre>

 <ins>Time Complexity for Searching</ins>
-> O(n), there is a possibility of tree being skewed tree
+> O(h), we can skip some part of the tree because of nature of BST, however at every step we go one level down until we reach the height of the tree

 # Balanced Binary Search Tree
 below tree, with no of nodes in LST ~~ approx equal to no of nodes in RST, is called balanced binary search tree (height balanced binary search tree)